boomanaiden154/eec172-final-project/index.md

 initialization code which was easy enough to modify.
 The images that we were requesting were also 32kb in size.
 The socket recieve function in the CC3200 sdk can only work with 16000 bytes at a time.
 Packets might also arrive after we start reading.
 This means that we would have to iterate through all of the data until we hit an end of message sentinel value that was always sent by the server.
-In our case, we just appended the string \texttt{endofmessage} to all of the responses that we sent back to the microcontroller.
+In our case, we just appended the string `endofmessage` to all of the responses that we sent back to the microcontroller.
 The microcontroller would continuously call the recieve function with on the same buffer, with an offset equal to the number of bytes already recieved, until we had recieved the entire end of message string.
 We set the maximum number of bytes that we could recieve at one time to 16000, as otherwise we would get an immediate error due to the limits